DeuxHuitHuit/tailwindify-props/README.md

 };
 ```

 If you need more customization, you can pass a function instead.
-You will get the value and the prop key as arguments, and you will be able to return the class you need.
+The function receives the value and the prop key as arguments and must return a string.

 ```js
 module.exports = {